Candy

 You can configure Candy by passing an object containing following options to Candy.init:

-Candy.init( BOSH_URL, { core: { CORE_OPTIONS }, view: { VIEW_OPTIONS } } );
+Candy.init(SERVICE, { core: { CORE_OPTIONS }, view: { VIEW_OPTIONS } });

 Core Options